teslajs/router/README.md

 ## ERROR HANDLING

-Tesla includes an errorController to handle any errors.
+[Tesla.js](http://teslajs.com) includes an error controller to handle any errors.
 But, if you are using this as a stand-alone, you will need to create the file **app/controllers/errorController.js** with the following methods:

 ```